ssrdjan-fadv/cli/README.md

    ```

 This example demonstrates:
-- How to structure a plugin file
+- How to structure a command plugin file
 - How to use the provided CLI interaction functions (title, echo, confirm, select, numberInput)
 - How to access command-line arguments
-- How to implement the execute function to define the plugin's behavior
+- How to implement the execute function to define the command plugin's behavior

 You can use this as a template to create new plugins for your CLI application, customizing the functionality as needed for each specific command.